Raymond Cowels

-Raymond Cowels III (born November 18, 1990) is an American professional basketball player for Trefl Sopot of the Polish Basketball League (PLK).
-He played college basketball for the Santa Clara Broncos before playing professionally in the Netherlands, New Zealand, Finland and France.
+Raymond Cowels III (born November 18, 1990) is an American professional basketball player who most recently played for Trefl Sopot of the Polish Basketball League (PLK).
+He played college basketball for the Santa Clara Broncos before playing professionally in the Netherlands, New Zealand, Finland, and France.

 High school career

 Cowels attended Hopkins High School in Minnetonka, Minnesota where he led his team to 128 wins with only six losses while winning two state championships in 2006 and 2009, and earning All-State honors twice and all-conference three times.
 As a sophomore in 2006–07, he averaged 11 points and six rebounds per game as Hopkins made it to the section championship.
 As a junior in 2007–08, he averaged 17 points and seven rebounds per game in leading Hopkins 27–2 record.
 In November 2008, Cowels signed a National Letter of Intent to play college basketball for Santa Clara University.
 He went on to average 16 points and six rebounds as a senior in 2008–09.